-1. Purpose.
-This appendix lists the minimum measurement standards for lighting systems.

-2. Required Equipment.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for lighting systems. - 2.
+Required Equipment.
 Although it is not necessary to use a special aircraft for the flight testing of lighting systems, it is highly desirable that the aircraft used be specially designated for this work.
-If a special aircraft is not used, a theodolite suitably modified to read accurately the displacement in azimuth and elevation of the flight test aircraft from the desired approach path may be required.

-3. Required Equipment.
-Lighting system parameters must be measurable to the accuracy shown in the table below.
+If a special aircraft is not used, a theodolite suitably modified to read accurately the displacement in azimuth and elevation of the flight test aircraft from the desired approach path may be required. - 3.
+Required Equipment.
+ICAO guidelines for measuring lighting system accuracy are shown in the table below.

-Parameter Measurand Tolerance Maximum Uncertainty Visual glidepath angle Elevation degrees \pm 0.2 $^{\circ}$ 0.05 ° Coverage Azimuth, degrees from approach angle $> \pm 10$ ° 0.5 °
+Parameter Measurand Tolerance Maximum Uncertainty Visual glidepath angle Elevation degrees ± 0.2 ° 0.05 ° Coverage Azimuth, degrees from approach angle > ± 10 ° 0.5 °